andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 ---

 **TL;DR:** The article will show how to implement a *reverse proxy* in C# within the *.NET Core* environment to overcome specific needs that you could hardly solve with an out-of-the-box software.
-You can find the code of the final project on this [GitHub repository]().
+You can find the code of the final project on this [GitHub repository](https://github.com/andychiare/netcore2-reverse-proxy).

 ---

 ## Using a Reverse Proxy

-Among the various elements of a network infrastructure, such as DNS servers, firewalls, proxies and similar, reverse proxies gained a lot of popularity not only among IT people, but also among developers.
+Among the various elements of a network infrastructure, such as DNS servers, firewalls, proxies and similar, reverse proxies gained a lot of popularity not only among IT people but also among developers.
 This is mainly due to the growth in popularity of microservice architectures and to advanced integration needs between technical partners.

 ### What is a Reverse Proxy